jinxuanmu/portfolio/content/case-studies/content-ecosystem.md

 iHealth serves chronic disease patients — primarily diabetics and hypertension patients — helping them make lifestyle changes between doctor visits.
 We had built a library of 600+ long-form articles, but only 27% of monthly active users were consuming at least one piece of content per month.
 The goal was to increase that number for both clinical outcomes and revenue.

 ## The Stakeholder Challenge
- senior stakeholder proposed hiring licensed registered dietitians — credentialed professionals with name recognition — to produce more high-quality content.
+Senior stakeholder proposed hiring licensed registered dietitians — credentialed professionals with name recognition — to produce more high-quality content.
 The reasoning was trust and authority.
 I pushed back.
 Not because the idea was wrong in principle, but because I didn't think it was solving the right problem.

 Two issues with the proposal:
 - At $300–$500 per article, ROI was hard to justify with no clear path to tying content consumption to revenue